PavKmiec/Object-Angle/README.md

+Calculates the angle from 3 points that can be drawn with a mouse click.

 Photos taken with iPhone wide angle lens at various angles in relation to the chocolate box (more images in [results](https://github.com/PavKmiec/Object-Angle/tree/main/img_results_marked_angles))

 Points are not very accurate as they are hand drawn.